passes-org/passes/docs/introduction/what-are-pass-requests.md

 # What are Pass Requests?

-::: warning In Progress
+::: warning Writing In Progress
-This content is just a sketch.
+This content is just a sketch and needs to be rewritten and edited.
 :::

 Some effects of this model: